pearlzli/dotfiles/mac-keymap.md

 # Mac Keyboard Shortcuts

 There's unfortunately no good way to import/export Mac keyboard shortcuts, so for now I've recorded my custom ones here.
+Change them manually in Settings > Keyboard (toward the bottom of the left menu) > Keyboard Shortcuts.

 ## Mission Control